 All of our instructors are qualified to ASA or STA standard and believe that relaxation and enjoyment is the key to successful swimming.
 We can supply a free parking pass for the duration of each lesson.
 The price advertised per term is for a full term.
 Any pupils starting part of the way through the term will be charged just for the lessons remaining.
 Number of weeks in the term may vary to fall in line with school holidays.
+For the term starting Tuesday 18th April there will be 11 weeks on Monday lessons due to the two bank holidays and all other lesson days will consist of 13 weeks.

 |Lesson type||Per class||Per Term|